MrYsLab/telemetrix/docs/pin_modes.md

 for your board to determine which pins support PWM.

 ### set_pin_mode_dht
 When this method is called, a check for a valid DHT device is made.
-A report is generated and sent back through the callback, indicating that a DHT device was found or an error occurred.
+If an error is found an error report is generated.

 ```
  def set_pin_mode_dht(self, pin, callback=None)